isaacullah/isaacullah.github.io/GRASS/index.md

 GRASS is a very powerful and completely free GIS software suite for Linux, Macintosh, and Windows.
 It is developed _for_ scientists _by_ scientists, and is **fully open-source**.
 This means you know *exactly* what the software does, and *how* it does what it does.
 You even have citations to the scholarly publications that provided the algorithms used.
 Also, if you find an error, don't like something, or want a missing feature, you can [get involved](http://grass.osgeo.org/get-involved/) and request or enact those changes yourself!
 Open software promotes the scientific method, and pushes the goals of open knowledge generation, information and skill sharing, and open-access data curating forward.

 Please visit the the GRASS homepage ([http://grass.osgeo.org](http://grass.osgeo.org)) for [more information about GRASS](http://grass.osgeo.org/documentation/general-overview/), [GRASS modules](http://grass.osgeo.org/documentation/manuals/), [tutorials](http://grass.osgeo.org/documentation/tutorials/) and [other resources for open-source GIS](http://grass.osgeo.org/documentation/books/).
 I also manage the [GRASS GIS Facebook page](https://www.facebook.com/groups/96121775724/), which you may wish to join if you'd like to keep in touch about GRASS-related topics in a more social media-ish way.
 Finally, you should also check out the [OS-Geo homepage](http://www.osgeo.org/) for information and downloads of many other great pieces of open-source geospatial software.

 ---

 ## GRASS "Addon" modules for computational archaeology

 I have coded and contributed several custom modules that you can add to GRASS via the "g.extention" addon manager (see below).
 I list the modules here, with brief descriptions and citations to the publications in which they are employed.
 I have, or am in the process of, updated most of these for use in GRASS 7 (they are noted thusly).
 These tools are specifically formulated to accomplish computational analyses of archaeological problems or data.
-Please feel free to [contact me](mailto:iullah@asu.edu) with any questions or comments about these modules.
+See the note below for instructions on how to instal stable versions of these addons.
+Development versions are hosted in my [GRASS_Addons](https://github.com/isaacullah/GRASS_Addons) GitHub repository.
+[Please feel free to [contact me](mailto:iullah@asu.edu) with any questions or comments about these modules.

 #### Maintained Modules (will be updated with reasonable regularity)